 - Kendra Ritchie, associate director of recruitment, and Sheri Irwin-Gish, executive director of Communications, Marketing and External Relations, received Dean's Coins for going above and beyond to assist the college in connecting to future graduate students.

-- Mikki Sandin, assistant director of professional & life skills, and Tyrell Ross, director of finance and budget, received Dean's Coins for their service on the college's Inclusive Excellence Advisory Board.
+- Mikki Sandin, assistant director of professional & life skills, and Tyrell Ross, director of finance, budget & HR, received Dean's Coins for their service on the college's Inclusive Excellence Advisory Board.

 This column is a monthly feature of the College of Business.
 Faculty, staff and students can submit achievements to be considered for this column via the News Proposal Form at the bottom of https://business.unl.edu webpage.
 On the form, select Recognize Achievement and fill out the related questions.